A Record Number Of Women Will Serve In Congress (With Potentially More To Come)

 Exit polls also showed wide partisan gaps in views of gender.
 An overwhelming majority of Americans, nearly 8 in 10, said it's important to elect more women to public office.
 Among those who consider that "important," two-thirds voted for Democrats.
 Meanwhile, more than 8 in 10 of those who consider that "not important" voted for Republicans.

-Views on sexual harassment diverged similarly: Around 8 in 10 said they see it as a "serious problem," and nearly two-thirds of them voted Democratic.
+Views on sexual harassment diverged similarly: About 8 in 10 said they see it as a "serious problem," and nearly two-thirds of them voted Democratic.
 Among those who see harassment as "not a serious problem," nearly 8 in 10 voted Republican.